piotrwitek/react-redux-typescript-jspm-starter/README.md

 ### ASYNC/AWAIT/GENERATORS transformation when targeting ES3/ES5 (No Babel)
 Support "async & generator functions" when targeting ES3/ES5 __without Babel!__
-- Async/Await - starting from version 2.1 TypeScript provide native support for transformation to ES3/ES5 (https://github.com/Microsoft/TypeScript/pull/9175)
+- Async/Await - TypeScript v2.1 provide native support for ES3/ES5 transformation (https://github.com/Microsoft/TypeScript/pull/9175)
-- Generators - TypeScript Team have dropped request to support generator transformation to (ES3/ES5) so consider alternative solution covered below (https://github.com/Microsoft/TypeScript/issues/3975#issuecomment-250859415)
+- Generators - for the moment TypeScript DevTeam have declined to support generators downlevel transformation (to ES3/ES5) (https://github.com/Microsoft/TypeScript/issues/3975#issuecomment-250859415), but you can use an alternative solution covered below:

 __Generators transformation to ES3/ES5:__